 Strukton has decided to work with skids for this Bay Replacement Program: prefabricated frames with the high voltage components mounted on top of them.
-These skids will be built and tested in advance as a prototype at the Strukton site in Oldenzaal.
+These skids are built and tested in advance as a prototype at the Strukton site in Oldenzaal.
 A trial installation has been set up where various situations can be simulated, so that all equipment parameters can be tested.
 This trial can also be used to verify whether the new concept works in various situations as specified in the design.

 Following the testing period, the skids are transported to site and driven to the relevant bay using a special ‘mover’.
 This is a safe and ergonomic approach.
 After this all that is left to do is to connect all of the plugs.